 Self-representation in court matters is increasing across Canada.
-2015 figures from provincial Ministries of Justice show that self-representing litigants in trial level family court cases are consistently at or above 40% of the cases and in some provinces the percentage is far higher.
-The BC Court of Appeal reported that the court in 2013 saw at least one self-represented litigant in 38% of family court appeals, 24% of civil appeals and 11% of criminal appeals.
+2021-2022 figures from the Provincial Court of BC Annual Report show that self-representing litigants in family court cases are at 40% of the cases, and in criminal court cases at 9%.
+The BC Court of Appeal reported that in 2021 the court saw at least one self-represented litigant in 25% of appeals filed.
+For more information, see

 Access to legal information and resources at the trial and appeal level is a critical need and below is a list of accessible options for people who find themselves representing themselves in court.

-SELF REPRESENTATION IN FAMILY LAW MATTERS
+REPRESENTATION IN FAMILY LAW MATTERS